 On October 1, 2024, we completed the Southwestern Merger.
 For federal income tax purposes, the transaction qualified as a tax-free merger under Section 368 of the Code and, as a result, we acquired carryover tax basis in Southwestern's assets and liabilities.
 We recorded a \$479 million net deferred tax liability determined through business combination accounting.
 Additionally, we acquired NOL and interest expense carryforwards which were previously subject to base annual Section 382 limitations of \$2 million and \$48 million.
-The acquired NOL and interest expense carryforwards that were not previously subject to a base annual Section 382 limitation are now subject to a base annual Section 382 limitation of approximately \$269 million as a result of the merger.
+The acquired NOL and interest expense carryforwards that were not previously subject to a base annual Section 382 limitation of approximately \$269 million as a result of the merger.
 The base annual limitation is estimated to be increased over the first five years for recognized built-in gains.